ncg-glitch/Tic-Tac-Toe/README.md

 7.main():
-displays the rules,winner and loser of the game, runs any 1 of the 2 game loops within it corresponding to single player and multi player modes respectively
+displays the rules,winner and loser of the game, runs any of the 2 game loops within it corresponding to single player and multi player modes as per the user's choice